 Roman Roads are rather amazing bits of ancient construction.
-They surface in various places in Italy; tourists may encounter them anywhere from Rome, where a trek to the ancient Appian Way makes a fine walk out into the Italian countryside (especially on Sundays when traffic is forbidden) to roads in the south and east that linked distant port cities to Rome.
+They surface in various places in Italy; tourists may encounter them anywhere from Rome, where a trek to the ancient Appian Way makes a fine walk out into the Italian countryside to roads in the south and east of the historic center that linked distant port cities to Rome.

 The Via Flaminia links Rome with Adriatic ports, and was known in the Medieval as the Rimini Road.
 In the Marche region, a part of the Flaminia system passes through the ancient Roman site of Sentinum near Sassoferrato, where these pictures were taken.
 The modern road which parallels it—the SS3 is nicknamed the Flaminia.